polkadot-evm/seeding/README.md

 use contracts.

 Should the EVM interpreter be on-chain or should EVM contracts be off-chain compiled first?
-How strict should we treat EVM compatiblity?
+How strict should we treat EVM compatibility?
 What is the timeline of EVM?
 Should we support EVM indefinitely, or is it purely there to provide a migration path to WASM/RISC-V?

 Such issues have big impact over dapp developers.
 If they develop on Polkadot, we want to make sure they have certainty over what they may have and not have in the near future, so that they know that whatever tools they developed wouldn't be made obsolete by the core dev team.
-The Pokladot EVM collective aims to provide a discussion platform that can provide some certainty.
+The Polkadot EVM collective aims to provide a discussion platform that can provide some certainty.

 We also deal with bigger issue in the roadmap, such as the migration of a